 See and for associated heart defects.

-- The septum secundum and remaining septum primum ultimately join to form the atrial septum.
+- The septum secundum fuses with the remnant of the septum primum to form the atrial septum.

-- Foramen ovale closes shortly after birth as the left atrial pressure increases (due to increased pulmonary circulation upon lung inflation).
+- occurs shortly after birth, when the left atrial pressure increases (due to loss of low resistance placental circulation) and the right atrial pressure decreases (due to increased pulmonary circulation upon lung inflation).

 - A caudally located muscular interventricular septum forms with an interventricular foramen between the two ventricles.